crownshield-sec/soc-portfolio/projects/phishing-triage-01/README.md

 - SOC reporting

 ## Notes

+All indicators, domains, URLs, and identifying artifacts have been sanitized for safe public sharing.
+This project is intended to demonstrate phishing triage workflow, IOC extraction, analyst documentation, and escalation-oriented reporting practices.

 All indicators, domains, and identifying artifacts have been sanitized for safe public sharing.
 This project is intended to demonstrate SOC investigation workflow, analyst documentation practices, and escalation-oriented reporting.